imalberto/photonews/README.md

 photonews
 =========

-Photonews is an example web application showcasing the capabilty of "modown".
+Photonews is an example web application showing "modown" in action.

 The application uses the micro library [photonews-lib](/imalberto/photonews-lib) which is build using "modown" set